QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 1. Run `npm install` in the root of this repository.
 1. Run `ionic serve` in the root of this repository and you should see your app at [http://localhost:8100/#/](http://localhost:8100/#/).
+1. `ionic serve` doesn't provide us an `https` redirect URI in development which will prevent the standard OAuth authentication process from working.
+As a workaround, in development, add your QuantiModo username and password to `www/private_configs/default.config.js`.
+This will bypass the normal OAuth process.
+Make sure to remove the username and password lines from `www/private_configs/default.config.js` when building for production.
 1. Great job!  :D  Now you can start configuring your app by changing settings in `www/configs/yourlowercaseappnamehere.js` and modifying the code as needed!
 1. Need help?
 Please [create an issue](https://github.com/QuantiModo/quantimodo-android-chrome-ios-web-app/issues)